Zakibrahmi/Nature-inspiredOptimization_NAS/README.md

  <ins> HiveNAS: Neural Architecture Search using Artificial Bee Colony Optimization </ins>[Paper](https://arxiv.org/abs/2211.10250), [Code](https://github.com/ThunderStruct/HiveNAS/), Date 2023.

 HiveNAS is a Swarm optimization-based NAS optimization.
 Artificial Bee Colony optimization is used.
 Layer-based Search Space is used to represent the search space.
 Hence, the main contribution of this paper is regarding search space representation.
 For memory-efficiency purposes, HiveNAS discards the DAG-encoding concept and instead encodes architectures on the fly, storing each positional data (string-encoded neural architecture) in its corresponding bee memory.
-During the evaluation  phase, the authors applied Lower Fidelity Estimation, which boosts the exploration capabilities of the large and granular Search Space with minimal compromises.
+During the evaluation phase, the authors applied Lower Fidelity Estimation, which boosts the exploration capabilities of the large and granular search space with minimal compromises.

 TS-ENAS:Two-Stage Evolution for Cell-based Network Architecture Search</ins>  [Paper](https://arxiv.org/abs/2310.09525), [Code](No Code), Date 2023.